microsoft/windows-ai-electron/README.md

   <span>Leverage Windows AI capabilities directly from your app's JavaScript</span>
 </h3>

 > [!IMPORTANT]
-> The Windows AI Addon for Electron is in preview and in active development, and we'd love your feedback!
+> :warning: **Status: Public Preview** - The Windows AI Addon is experimental and in active development.
+We'd love your feedback!
 Share your thoughts by creating an [issue](https://github.com/microsoft/winapp-windows-ai/issues).

 The Windows AI Addon for Electron is a Node.js native addon that provides access to the [Windows AI APIs](https://learn.microsoft.com/en-us/windows/ai/apis/), enabling Electron applications to leverage Windows AI capabilities directly from JavaScript.